GrahamCampbell/Laravel-Security/README.md

 **Facades\Security**

-This facade will dynamically pass static method calls to the `'security'` object in the ioc container which by default is the `Classes\Security` class.
+This facade will dynamically pass static method calls to the `'security'` object in the ioc container which by default is the `Security` class.

 **SecurityServiceProvider**